 Changming Yuan started to learn the English alphabet in Shanghai at age 19, published monographs on translation, and worked as a college lecturer and administrator before leaving China.
 An independent tutor and translator with a Canadian PhD in English, Yuan currently edits Poetry Pacific with Allen Yuan in Vancouver while writing all kinds of poetry, especially sociopolitical, languacultural, nature, reflective, dark and experimental.
-Credits include seven chapbooks, ten Pushcart nominations, the 2018 Naji Naaman's Literary Prize, the 2019 Jodi Strutz Award in Poetry, and publications in Best of the Best Canadian Poetry: Tenth Anniversary Edition, BestNewPoemsOnline, Threepenny Review, and about 1,500 other journals/anthologies across 42 countries.
+Credits include seven chapbooks, ten Pushcart nominations, the 2018 Naji Naaman's Literary Prize, the 2019 Jodi Strutz Award in Poetry, and publications in Best of the Best Canadian Poetry: Tenth Anniversary Edition, BestNewPoemsOnline, among more than 1,500 other journals/anthologies across 42 countries.

 Yes, I did.
 I loved Guo Xiaochuan’s poetry in particular.

 I started to write poetry first in Chinese when I was in high school, but I have never thought of myself as a poet; rather, I always call myself a poetry author.
 For me, “poet” is a noble title associated with those great poetry composers like Li Bai, Su Dongpo, Shakespeare, Keats, Pushkin, Neruda, and Tagore, whose poetic work has stood the test of history well, received much academic attention, or gained wide popularity among ordinary folks.
 Although I think I have written (and published) quite a lot of good individual poems, none of them belongs to any one of those three cateogories yet.
 Hence I prefer to use “poet” as an “other reference” rather than a “self-referee,” that is, a term to refer to other poetry authors rather than to myself.

 Writing poetry to his/her best abilities.

 I got my inspiration [for “Chinese Chimes: Nine Detours of the Yellow River”] from a Chinese translation of the book titled The God of Small Things.
-If memory serves me right, it is the description of a small riverlet I happened to read randomly that made me want to emulate it.
+If memory serves me right, it is the description of a small riverlet I happened to read about randomly that made me want to emulate it.
 No matter what, I have never had access to the book since then, nor have I ever tried to read its original English version.